 Curriculum Representative: Trish Sexton, DHEd, Associate Dean for Curriculum, A.T.
 Still University Kirksville College of Osteopathic Medicine

 Educational Council on Osteopathic Principles (ECOP) Representative: Stacey Pierce-Talsma, DO, MS, Chair OPP Department, Touro University College of Osteopathic Medicine-California

 Expert Representative: Martin A. Finkel, DO, Professor of Pediatrics and the Medical Director and Co-Founder of the Child Abuse Research Education & Service (CARES) Institute, Rowan University School of Osteopathic Medicine

-Council of Osteopathic Student Government Presidents (COSGP) Representative: Taran W. Silva, 2d Lt, U.S. Air Force, Osteopathic Medical Student at Michigan State University College of Osteopathic Medicine
+Council of Osteopathic Student Government Presidents (COSGP) Representative: Mathew Zeller, Student, Western University of the Health Sciences College of Osteopathic Medicine of the Pacific Northwest

 Assembly of Osteopathic Graduate Medical Educators (AOGME) Representative: Steven Gates, DO, Vice President of Graduate Medical Education, DIO, Corpus Christi Medical Center

 Society of Osteopathic Medical Educators (SOME) Representative: Nicole Wadsworth, DO, Senior Associate Dean, New York Institute of Technology College of Osteopathic Medicine

 AACOM Staff Liaison: Mark Speicher, PhD, Senior Vice President for Medical Education and Research.

 The AACOM model policies were created as templates and each can be customized to fit the institution whether it is a freestanding college of osteopathic medicine (COM), a COM that is part of a larger university or system, medical center, hospital, clinic, or health system.